 Insofar as the purpose relates to the execution of a contract agreed with you or the provision of a service requested by you, the legal basis is Article 6 (1) b GDPR.
 Otherwise, the legal basis is Article 6 (1) f GDPR, whereby we may use your personal data for the above purposes if we deem it necessary to do so for our legitimate interests.

-If you are logged in with your customer account while visiting the JoDis webshop, we also use profile data, interest data and shopping data to personalise your shopping experience.
-We refer to this form of shopping personalisation as on-site optimisation.
-Only such shopping personalisation allows us to present you with suitable search results, product suggestions, style recommendations and other content corresponding to your actual interests.
+If you are logged in with your customer account while visiting the JoDis webshop, we also use profile data, interest data and shopping data to personalize your shopping experience.
+We refer to this form of shopping personalization as on-site optimization.
+Only such shopping personalization allows us to present you with suitable search results, product suggestions, style recommendations and other content corresponding to your actual interests.
 Without such shopping personalisation, as carried out today by many online shops as standard, your search for relevant products would be less convenient and more protracted and the utility of our range for you would be lower.

-Shopping personalisation does not, of course, prevent you from accessing all content.
+Shopping personalization does not, of course, prevent you from accessing all content.
 It does, however, allow you to see content which is more relevant to you more quickly.

-We have collected more details on the operating principle of JoDis’s websites and apps under “Shopping personalisation”.
-You can find further details on the operating principle of personalised JoDis Services under “Personalised services”.
+We have collected more details on the operating principle of JoDis's websites and apps under “Shopping personalisation”.
+You can find further details on the operating principle of personalized JoDis Services under "Personalised services".

-The legal basis for the processing of your data for shopping personalisation within the framework of personalised services is Article 6 (1) b GDPR.
-The legal basis for the processing of your data within the framework of on-site optimisation is Article 6 (1) f GDPR, whereby our legitimate interests are in the above purposes.
+The legal basis for the processing of your data for shopping personalization within the framework of personalized services is Article 6 (1) b GDPR.
+The legal basis for the processing of your data within the framework of on-site optimization is Article 6 (1) f GDPR, whereby our legitimate interests are in the above purposes.

 Research at JoDis includes the following purposes: